Cases

 - Ergative (-er): Marks the unfocused actor of action verbs.

-- Absolutive (-im): Marks the unfocused experiencer of experiential verbs.
+- Absolutive (-it): Marks the unfocused experiencer of experiential verbs.

 - Accusative (-on): Marks the unfocused patient of action verbs.